Stochastic differential equation based on a multimodal potential to model movement data in ecology: Conclusions

-In addition, several extensions of the proposed potential based model could be considered.
-If some part of the trajectories can hardly be modeled using SDE (for fishing vessels) we could use a Markov switching SDE where the state might follow several dynamics depending on a regime indicator given by a finite state space hidden Markov chain.
-The trajectories are not likely to be independent but could also be modeled as the solution to a $2G$ dimensional SDE with interactions in the drift function and the diffusion matrix.
-As the individuals are not observed at the same time, a partially observed SDE can be defined which implies additional challenges to estimate model parameters using algorithms designed for hidden Markov models.
 Finally, an undesirable property of the potential introduced in the paper is that, far from the attractive zones, the process behaves like a Brownian motion.
-This can be easily overcome for instance by adding another component in the mixture proportional to $-\|x-\mu_G\|^{1/2}$, where $G$ is a fixed attractive point.
-This ensures that even if an individual is far from the attractive zones, he is likely to revert around $G$.
+This can be easily overcome for instance by adding another component in the mixture proportional to $-\|\bo{x}-\mathsf{G}\|^{1/2}$, where $\mathsf{G}$ is a fixed attractive point.
+This ensures that even if an individual is far from the attractive zones, he is likely to revert around $\mathsf{G}$.
 We used this potential and obtained very similar numerical results.
 We decided not to add this component in the model as it seemed artificial to ensure stationarity for theoretical reasons.
+From the inference point of view, this work explores the performance of four inference methods to estimate the parameters in such potential based movement models.
+The first three methods are pseudo likelihood approaches, including the widely used Euler-Maruyama procedure, with similar implementations and requiring little assumptions on the model.
+The fourth method, based on a Monte Carlo EM using the Exact Algorithm, requires additional mathematical assumptions on the model and is more technically and computationally intensive, but has the nice property of not using Gaussian approximations, inducing a structural bias.

+Numerical experiments with simulated data illustrate that the Euler discretization method is not robust to low sampling rates, which is a common situation in movement ecology, and that the three other approximate maximum likelihood methods perform better, suggesting that the Euler approach might not be well suited to movement ecology.

+These four methods were also compared to estimate potential maps (from a specific model) using actual movement data of two fishing vessels.
+It is clear here that the different methods can lead to different maps with various interpretations.
+Specifically, in the examples presented here, we would like to point out that the Euler-Maruyama results lead to a totally different map, implying different interpretations, than the three other methods.
+Therefore, users should be careful when using this method, and ensures that their conclusions are not biased by the choice of the Euler discretization.
+Moreover, using the criterion of the unbiased approximated likelihood of \cite{beskos:papaspiliopoulos:roberts::2009}, the Euler method shows the worst results.

+Among the alternative likelihood approaches the Kessler approximate method was more unstable than the Ozaki discretization as the proposed approximation of the covariance matrix can be non positive semi-definite for some observed points.
+The Kessler method is only used in this work with an expansion of conditional moments up to order two and higher order expansions could lead to more robust estimates.
+The Ozaki method showed results similar to the unbiased EA MCEM approach, which were the best according to the approximated likelihood criterion.